Greatest Literature banner

 All this time the prolific Doyle continued to produce high-quality fiction, although seldom to the acclaim reserved for Holmes's stories.
 The closest he came to creating an equally memorable character may be in his Challenger novels and stories.

 Professor George Edward Challenger makes his first appearance in The Lost World (1912), a scientist as driven and intelligent as Holmes but different in almost every other way: flamboyant, impulsive, aggressive, disrespectful of manners—a bellowing bull of a man.
-He leads an expedition into the Amazon basis to discover a surviving prehistoric environment.
+He leads an expedition into the Amazon basin to discover a surviving prehistoric environment.
 Here, we have the founding of a sub-genre of science fiction, providing material for movies and television adaptations ever since.

 Other Challenger works expanded the character's standing in speculative fiction, though an altogether different area of Doyle's interest began to affect this as well as all his writing.